velartrill/velartrill.github.io/orig/kestrel.md

 "Ugh, fine.
 What do you mean, a nerve recording?"

-"The way the restrictors work is they use the electro-mesh to monitor impulses to your muscles.
+"The way the restrictors work is they use the electro-mesh to monitor impulses in your skin.
 That way they can work in real time, instead of having to forecast from the propriosensors.
 Basically, it links up right into your body the way a limb would."

 "…wow.
 Can you, like… make machines that work like a limb?
 Like, your soul-- or, um, your brain, I guess -- just pushes it around direct instead of going through a control panel?"